Install Inconvo

-Integrate an analytics assistant into your application with Inconvo.
+Integrate an analytics agent into your application with Inconvo.

-Build your in-app analytics assistant using Inconvo, a backend API that manages database connection, semantic translation, multi-tennancy and more.
+Build your in-app analytics agent using Inconvo, a backend API that manages database connection, semantic translation, multi-tennancy and more.

 This example uses a React frontend and a Node.js backend, but you can use any frontend and backend technology you like.